TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_position_sense.md

 \note This subsection is applicable for BiSS-C, EnDat, Nikon A-format, and Tamagawa only.

-- In this mode, data transmission and reception must happen simultaneously on all channels.
+- Data transmission and reception must happen simultaneously on all channels.
 - The encoder configuration and cable length should be the same on all channels.
 - If encoders across channels don't respond at the same time, this mode will not work.
 Load share configuration should be used instead.